osome-iu/fake_gan_accounts/README.md

 - `TwitterGAN_tweets.ndjson.gz`: User objects and recent tweets from each account, collected using Twitter's V2 API.
 Each line is a JSON object containing the information for one account.
 - `TwitterGAN_profiles.tar.gz`: Profile images for the accounts.
 - `TwitterGAN_id_label_mapping.csv`: Mapping between user IDs, labels, and the profile image file names.

+We also release the basic information for accounts in `RandomTwitter`.
+Their profile images are publicly available.

+- `RandomTwitter_id_ganed.csv.gz`: User IDs, profile image URLs, and the GANEyeDistance values for accounts in `RandomTwitter`